stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/widgets-singletons-and-areas.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Let's deconstruct the arguments we are passing here.

-#### `data.page`

-The page object you want to save the singleton to.
-In this case, we are editing content on the current page, so the content should be saved to that page.

-#### `'textBlock'`

-The name of the area.
-This denotes what property the singleton will be saved to in the page object.
-In this case, it would be saved to `data.page['textBlock']`.

-#### `'apostrophe-rich-text'`

-The widget type we want to allow in the singleton.
-In this case, we are using the standard rich text widget.

-#### `{ toolbar: [ 'Bold', 'Italic' ] }`

-An "options" object that allows us to pass type-specific options to the widget.
-Rich text widgets support a `toolbar` option.

 If we restart our server and refresh our site's home page while logged in, we'll see a gray block with a button prompting us to add rich text.
 Once you start adding text, your edits save automatically. **There is no "save" button because you don't need one.** All edits are saved in the background.

 ![](/.gitbook/assets/boilerplate_singleton.png)